Citizen Security and Justice Programme (CSJP)

 Children-in-Court Project.
-The Victim Support Unit’s (VSU) Children in Court Programme was designed with the goal of assisting child victims of crime through the Jamaican Justice System.
+The Victim Support Unit’s (VSU) Children in Court Programme was designed by the CSJP with the goal of assisting child victims of crime through the Jamaican Justice System.
 The programme aims to reduce the level of trauma experienced by children as they interface with the Justice system.
 This is achieved primarily through a series of sessions held with the child by VSU’s qualified team of social workers & counsellors.

 These sessions focus on evaluating & addressing the child’s fears and knowledge of the rules and process of the court, teaching them anxiety management and relaxation techniques, preparing them for all possible outcomes of trial and accompanying them to court.
 A variety of methods are used to achieve these outcomes, including, play therapy, art therapy, role-playing, using model court room and at times pre-trial visits to the actual court building.
 The underlying premise of the programme is that preparing the child on what to expect reduces the stress, unfamiliarity and trauma of the actual process and possibly helps the clarity of the child’s testimony during trial.

-The Volunteer Component – The Victim Support Programme (VSP) was established to address the numerous needs of victims of crime.
+The Volunteer Component – The Victim Support Programme (VSP) was established under the Citizen Security and Justice Programme to address the numerous needs of victims of crime.
 It was also intended that the programme of support for victims in Jamaica, be developed as a partnership between the government and the community, hence, the development of the volunteer component of the Programme.
 Through the volunteer component, ordinary citizens are given an opportunity to become active participants in strengthening the Criminal Justice System.
 Volunteers are considered critical to sustaining the overall operation of Victim Support in each parish.
 The programme recognizes that high proportions of victimization in communities will destroy the community over time.
 For this reason, we seek well-thinking members of the community as volunteers.

-The overall objective of the Parents Place strategy is to provide support for parents, guardians and other caregivers via information on current and positive child-rearing practices within and outside the Caribbean, also referrals to relevant services, parenting education courses and workshops, counselling and other activities as required/desired, in order to strengthen parenting skills and capacities and improve parent-child relationships.
+The overall objective of the CSJP Parents Place strategy is to provide support for parents, guardians and other caregivers via information on current and positive child-rearing practices within and outside the Caribbean, also referrals to relevant services, parenting education courses and workshops, counselling and other activities as required/desired, in order to strengthen parenting skills and capacities and improve parent-child relationships.